Advice for buying a house with a friend

 Two fine young women sitting on the sofa with a blanket on their legs laughing enjoying the house in winter having tea wit...

-Many first-time buyers are surprised to learn that lenders are open to this idea.
+Many first-time buyers are surprised to learn that lenders are open to the idea of people getting a joint mortgage for a friend.
 In fact, some specialist mortgage lenders even design products specifically for buyers pooling resources.

-That said, mortgage criteria can vary a lot between lenders - which is why getting advice from a specialist broker is essential.
+That said, mortgage criteria can vary a lot between lenders, which is why getting advice from a specialist broker is essential before trying to get a joint mortgage with a friend.

 You don’t have to split everything 50/50

-Are you worried because you’ve saved more than your friend, or you’ll be paying different amounts toward the mortgage?
-That’s completely normal - and totally manageable.
+Are you worried about buying a house with a friend because you’ve saved up more money than them, or that you’ll be paying different amounts toward the mortgage?
+That’s completely normal, but also totally manageable.

 You can agree upfront who owns what percentage of the property, and this can be recorded legally in a Declaration of Trust.
 This simple but powerful document spells out exactly who contributed what, who owns what share, and what happens if one of you wants to sell up in the future.